 If you are under the age of 21 when you obtain your Indiana driver's license, your license is considered probationary until you turn 21-years-old.

 If you are 21 years of age or older when you obtain your Indiana driver's license, your license is not probationary.

 You can register your decision to become an organ and tissue donor when renewing or updating your driver’s license.
 You can also register to become a donor at any time by visiting Donate Life Indiana.
 If you are under the age of 18 you need a parent or guardian’s permission and signature.
 To find out more about organ and tissue donation please click here.

 Endorsements and restrictions change the circumstances in which an individual may operate a motor vehicle.
 Some restrictions also apply to identification cards.

 A veteran may choose to have a veteran indicator placed on his or her driver’s license or identification card.
-To obtain the indicator, you must provide a DD214 or other military documents issued by the United States Department of Defense verifying a veteran’s honorable discharge from the armed forces.
+To obtain the indicator, you must provide a DD214 or other military documents issued by the United States Department of Defense verifying a veteran’s service and by providing proof of discharge, other than a dishonorable discharge, from the armed forces.